-IMPORTANT: Starting with the Hazelcast 3.5. release, a new client library is introduced in the release package: hazelcast-client-new-<version>.jar.
-This new Java native client library has the support for different versions of clients in a Hazelcast cluster.
-This support is not valid for the releases before 3.5.
+IMPORTANT: Starting with the Hazelcast 3.5. release, a new Java Native Client Library is introduced in the release package: hazelcast-client-new-<version>.jar.
+This library contains clients which use the new Hazelcast Binary Client Protocol.
+This library does not exist for the releases before 3.5.